beynar/svelte-rpc/README.md

 declare global {
 	namespace App {
 		interface Locals {
+			// This is the server side caller
 			api: import('svelte-rpc').API<import('./hooks.server').AppRouter>;
+			//... other stuff of yours
 		}
 		//...
 Name it like you want
 		type InferRPCReturnType<